Rutgers Law School Ranking

 Specialized Program Rankings

 Rutgers Law School offers a range of highly regarded specialized programs.
 Areas such as Health Law, Clinical Training, and Legal Writing consistently earn national recognition.
-In 2025, Rutgers ranks among the top 50 schools in fields like Environmental Law, Intellectual Property, and Trial Advocacy.
-These strong specialty rankings make Rutgers a competitive choice for students seeking focused legal training in key practice areas.
+In 2025, Rutgers earned strong specialty rankings, including #12 in Clinical Training, #11 in Legal Writing, #40 in Criminal Law, #45 in International Law, and #55 in Constitutional Law.

 Recent Performance Trends